hashminder/ceasercipher/README.md

 Hello !
+( READ THE README.txt AS CODE VIEW FOR BETTER LOOK)

 use encrypt function to encrypt your plaintext : function overview : fn encrypt (plaintext : String,key : u8) -> String